Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Funeral Expenses: The costs associated with funeral services, including but not limited to casket, urn, memorial service, burial or cremation fees, and other related expenses.

-End-of-life Wishes: Personal preferences regarding how one's body should be handled after death, the type of funeral or memorial service, and any specific requests for the disposition of remains.
+End-of-life Wishes: Personal preferences regarding how your remains should be handled after death, the type of funeral or memorial service, and any specific requests for the disposition of remains.

 Preneed Insurance/Prepaid Funeral Plans: Financial instruments or contracts designed to cover funeral expenses.
 This can include prepaying for specific services or purchasing insurance to cover future costs.